 Though this medication does have high yeast levels, you should make sure your dragon gets plenty of vitamins and water in order to keep their organs healthy.

 Is it safe to use an Antifungal Cream for My Bearded Dragon?

 Antifungal creams have been successful at treating skin disorders in bearded dragons.
 To apply the cream safely, make sure your bearded dragon is fully dry first before applying the cream to the affected area twice daily.
 If they recently had a soak, it’s best to towel dry them before applying the cream.

 Although antifungal creams are generally safe to use on your bearded dragon, it doesn’t hurt to consult your veterinarian or reptile specialist before using them.
 This way you can ensure that you’re giving your pet proper treatment for any skin issue they may have and keep them healthy.

 Is Yellow fungus disease dangerous to humans?

-Irrespective the risk, Bearded dragon handlers are always advised to take responsible hygienic precautions.
-Always wash your hands before and after working with Bearded dragons (and any other reptile), their food and/or their cage (furniture/substrate).
-Also see correct Bearded dragon handling for more information.
+Irrespective of the risk, Bearded dragon handlers are always advised to take responsible hygienic precautions.
+Always wash your hands before and after working with Bearded dragons (and any other reptile), their food, and/or their cage (furniture/substrate).
+Also, see correct Bearded dragon handling for more information.